-- V_i = Internal volume of pressure measurement system (pressure lines, fittings, gauges and/or transducers) at location i, in3 - f_i = Tubing routing factor, 0 if the pressure measurement system is pitched upwards from the pressure tap location to the gauge or transducer, 1 if it is not.
+V_i = Internal volume of pressure measurement system (pressure lines, fittings, gauges and/or transducers) at location i. in3

 Table E1.
 Pressure Measurement Location

-Location Number
+Location i

 Compressor Discharge 1

 Between Outdoor Coil and Outdoor Expansion Valve 2

 Liquid Service Valve 3

 Indoor Coil Inlet 4

 Indoor Coil Outlet 5

 Common Suction Port (i.e. vapor Service Valve) 6

 Compressor Suction 7

 Calculate the internal volume of each pressure measurement system using internal volume reported for pressure transducers and gauges in product literature, if available.
-If such information is not available, use the value of 0.1 in^3 internal volume for each pressure transducer, and 0.2 in^3 for each pressure gauge.
+If such information is not available, use the value of 0.1 in3 internal volume for each pressure transducer, and 0.2 in3 for each pressure gauge.
 In addition, for heat pumps that have a single expansion device located in the Outdoor Unit to serve each Indoor Unit, the internal volume of the pressure system at location 2 (as indicated in Table E1 of AHRI Standard 210/240) shall be no more than 1 in3.
 Once the pressure measurement lines are set up, no change shall be made until all tests are finished.

-E11.6 Insert a new Section 8.2.8 into Section 8.2 of ANSI/ASHRAE Standard 37: "8.2.8.
-If the Outdoor Unit or the outdoor portion of a Single Package Unit has a drain pan heater to prevent freezing of defrost water, the heater shall be energized, subject to control to de-energize it when not needed by the heater's thermostat or the unit's control system, for all tests."

-E12 Test Unit Installation Requirements.
+- E11.6 Insert a new Section 8.2.8 into Section 8.2 of ANSI/ASHRAE Standard 37: "8.2.8.
+If the Outdoor Unit or the outdoor portion of a Single Package Unit has a drain pan heater to prevent freezing of defrost water, the heater shall be energized, subject to control to de-energize it when not needed by the heater's thermostat or the unit's control system, for all tests." - E12 Test Unit Installation Requirements.
 Append the following to Section 8.5.3 of ANSI/ASHRAE Standard 37.
 "In the case of Non-ducted Systems having multiple indoor coils, locate a grid approximately 6 in upstream from the inlet of each indoor coil.
 Position an air sampling device, or the sensor used to measure the water vapor content of the inlet air, immediately upstream of the (each) entering air dry-bulb temperature sensor grid.
-If a grid of sensors is not used, position the entering air sampling device (or the sensor used to measure the water vapor content of the grid were present."

-E13 Add the following (Sections E13.1 to E13.6 of this Standard) to make a new Section 8.5.6, with subsections, of ANSI/ASHRAE Standard 37 entitled: "Air Sampling Requirements."

-E13.1 Purpose.
-The purpose of this section is to prescribe a method for the sampling of air to measure the dry bulb and wet bulb temperatures for indoor inlet and outlet as well as outdoor inlet measurements.
+If a grid of sensors is not used, position the entering air sampling device (or the sensor used to measure the water vapor content of the inlet air) as if the grid were present." - E13 Add the following (Sections E13.1 to E13.6 of this Standard) to make a new Section 8.5.6, with subsections, of ANSI/ASHRAE Standard 37 entitled: "Air Sampling Requirements." - E13.1 Purpose.
+The purpose of this section is to prescribe a method for the sampling of air to measure the dry-bulb and wet-bulb temperatures for indoor inlet and outlet as well as outdoor inlet measurements.
 This section also defines the requirements for controlling the air stratification and what is considered acceptable for a test.
 Measurement of the air temperatures are needed to establish that the conditions are within the allowable tolerances of this Standard as well as used for the calculation of the psychrometric capacity.